How to fire GTM Tags with CookieScript events?

 Nelson

-This article explains how to implement CookieScript built-in events in Google Tag Manager.
-You can use those events to fire Tags.
+This article explains how to implement CookieScript built-in events in Google Tag Manager (GTM).
+You can use those events to fire Tags when users allow or block third-party scripts.

-If you are using Google Tag Manager (GTM) to include external third-party scripts to your website, it's very easy to start complying with cookie regulations using CookieScript build-in integration with the GTM.
+Third-party cookies that you include on your website could track your website, visitors, and their behavior.
+However, many privacy laws require to block third-party cookies by default until users grant cookie consent.
+If you are using Google Tag Manager (GTM) to include external third-party scripts to your website, it's very easy to comply with privacy laws using CookieScript build-in integration with the GTM.

 Event name